ManneredZebra/Debridarr/README.md

 ## Logs

-Logs are displayed in the console window and saved to `%LOCALAPPDATA%\Debridarr\logs\debridarr.log`.
+Logs are saved to `%LOCALAPPDATA%\Debridarr\logs\debridarr.log`.

 ## Troubleshooting

 - Ensure your Real Debrid API token is valid
 - Check that magnet files contain valid magnet links
 - Monitor logs at `%LOCALAPPDATA%\Debridarr\logs\debridarr.log`
+- Check config.yaml format is valid YAML
 - Verify folder permissions for the application
 - Run setup.bat as Administrator if needed
 - Ensure Sonarr/Radarr can access the configured folder paths